obestwalter/mau-mau/README.md

 With all this in mind, we can finally move on to look at the code.

 This simulation of a simple card game is optimized for being readable, easy to grasp and to demonstrate a whole range of concepts.
 It is not a toy example, ~~but the nasty details that usually screw with our nice and simple design and make the code grow tentacles and other cruft is not (yet) part of the code~~ but it can still be read like a nice little completely non-linear story (hopefully).
-Even in this simple state it is already non-linear though and it came into live in a non-linear fashion.
+It came into live in a non-linear fashion and should also be read that way.

 ### Features of this implementation